Newlay: History

 The River Aire flows through the southern part of the suburb, alongside the Leeds Liverpool Canal, and the railway lines between Leeds, Ilkley, Bradford and Skipton.
 In February 2021, Storm Christoph severely damaged the 17th century grade II listed weir on the River Aire.
 The failure of the weir was attributed to the construction of a fish pass at the Western end of the weir.
 Vibrations caused by the excavating equipment are thought to have weakened the weir structure.
 The weir was constructed in 1690 to channel water into a goit for the Kirkstall Forge works.
 It is thought that an original goit at this location was built by monks at nearby Kirkstall Abbey to funnel water needed for their corn mill.
 A large factory was built between the river, railway and canal, which suffered from accidents and fires.
 A fire in 1885, when the plant was operating as a dye works and tar distillery, required the Leeds Fire Brigade to attend and extinguish it.
 Although it was grade II listed, a fire in 2003 ruined the building, and it was demolished soon afterwards, with a housing estate being built on the site.

 The railway through Newlay was opened to traffic on 30 June 1846, however, the station at Newlay, did not open until 7 September 1847.
 The initial push of the railway was for connectivity between Leeds and Bradford, with intermediate stations being built after opening of the line.
 The railway provided access for those who wanted to work in Leeds but live in a more rural location close to the city.
 This accelerated house building near to the station, but this lessened somewhat in the 1890s when trams were available on the main road into Leeds, which attracted some of the customers away from the railway.

 A church (st Margaret's) was built in 1891 on the south side of Pollard Bridge.
 It burnt down in 1908, and a replacement was built soon afterwards, but this was closed in 1956, and services were moved to another church in Bramley.
 In 1916, a munitions factory was opened in Newlay, and like the others opened in and around Leeds at that time, it was staffed by female workers.

 Pollard Bridge

-Crossings were known at Nelway since at least Anglo-Saxon times, but the first recorded instance of a bridge was in the late 12th century.
+Crossings were known at Newlay since at least Anglo-Saxon times, but the first recorded instance of a bridge was in the late 12th century.
 In 1615, Sir John Howley appealed to the residents of Leathley to contribute to the "..building of a bridge over the water of Aire at Newlath.."